Arnesfield/argstree/README.md

 > [!IMPORTANT]
 >
-> While the sections ahead use the core `argstree()` function to show examples explaining the configuration setup, **it is recommended to use the [Spec API](#spec-api)** instead for the ease of building your parsing spec as it grows with more options and commands.
+> While the sections ahead use the core `argstree()` function to show usage examples, **it is recommended to use the [Spec API](#spec-api) instead** for the ease of building your parsing spec as it grows with more options and commands.
 >
 > Also, for the sake of brevity, not all features/properties are included in this document and it is advised to view the referenced types to learn more.